 Small at birth

 3rd – 10th percentile

 3rd percentile, slow growth

 Below 3rd percentile, no growth spurt

-Adult Mean adult height 20 cm below population
+Adult height 20 cm below population

 There is treatment to augment the primary characteristic clinical short stature in young females with Turner Syndrome.
 But, time is of the essence to initiate treatment, as growth will be inhibited after a certain age and development.

+Short stature is the single most common physical abnormality in Turner Syndrome, and individuals not treated with growth-promoting techniques achieve an adult stature 20 cm shorter than that of the normal population to a final height on average 4’7″.
 The American Association of Clinical Endocrinologists defines short stature as height more than 2 standard deviations below the mean for age and gender, which corresponds to the shortest 2.3% of individuals.
-Short stature is the only clinical finding invariably associated with the 45,X karyotype; it also is the only phenotypic abnormality present in virtually 100% of patients.
+Short stature is the only clinical finding invariably associated with the 45,X karyotype; it also is the only phenotypic abnormality present in majority of patients.

-Short stature is the single most common physical abnormality in Turner Syndrome, and individuals not treated with growth-promoting techniques achieve an adult stature 20 cm shorter than that of the normal population to a final height on average 4’8″.
-The height of patients with Turner’s syndrome, when plotted on growth curves specific for this disorder, show that growth velocity declines often as early as two to four years of age and referral for screening occurs five to seven years after the evidence of growth failure.
+The height of patients with Turner Syndrome, when plotted on growth curves specific for this disorder, show that growth velocity declines often as early as two to four years of age and referral for screening occurs five to seven years after the evidence of growth failure.
 Final height is compromised by a delay in the onset of treatment.

 A hand and wrist x-ray will provide a view into growth potential as compared to children the same age, and in older children to see if their growth plates have closed.
 A child’s growth rate (velocity) is more important than actual height.
 An average child will grow 2 – 2.5 inches per year.